sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### repositoryPathPattern (string)

-The pattern used to generate a the corresponding Sourcegraph repository path for an AWS CodeCommit repository.
+The pattern used to generate a the corresponding Sourcegraph repository name for an AWS CodeCommit repository.
 In the pattern, the variable "{name}" is replaced with the repository's name.

 For example, if your Sourcegraph instance is at https://src.example.com, then a repositoryPathPattern of "awsrepos/{name}" would mean that a AWS CodeCommit repository named "myrepo" is available on Sourcegraph at https://src.example.com/awsrepos/myrepo.